complexphoton/MESTI.m/README.md

 # MESTI

-**MESTI** (Maxwell's Equations Solver with Thousands of Inputs) is an open-source software for electromagnetic simulations in frequency domain.
-It obtains full-wave solutions of Maxwell's equations using finite-difference discretization.
-It implements the **augmented partial factorization (APF)** method described in [arXiv:2205.07887](https://arxiv.org/abs/2205.07887), which can jointly perform thousands of simulations with different input source profiles, using less computing resources than what a typical direct method uses to perform a single simulation.
+**MESTI** (Maxwell's Equations Solver with Thousands of Inputs) is an open-source software for full-wave electromagnetic simulations in frequency domain using finite-difference discretization.

+MESTI implements the **augmented partial factorization (APF)** method described in [arXiv:2205.07887](https://arxiv.org/abs/2205.07887).
+APF bypasses the conventional solution of Maxwell's equations and directly computes a generalized scattering matrix given any list of input source profiles and any list of output projection profiles.
+It can jointly handle thousands of inputs using fewer computing resources than what a conventional direct method uses to handle a single input.
+It is exact with no approximation beyond discretization.

 MESTI.m uses MATLAB and considers 2D systems, with either transverse-magnetic (TM) polarization (*Hx*,*Hy*,*Ez*) or transverse-electric (TE) polarization (*Ex*,*Ey*,*Hz*).
-A 3D vectorial version of MESTI written in Julia is under development and will be released in the future.
+A parallel 3D vectorial version written in Julia is under development and will be released in the future.

-MESTI is a general-purpose solver written to provide maximal flexibility.
-The user can specify arbitrary permittivity profiles *ε*(*x*,*y*) including absorption and linear gain, arbitrary lists of input sources (user-specified or automatically built), and arbitrary lists of output projections (or no projection, in which case the complete field profiles are returned).
-Being in frequency domain, it can naturally handle any material dispersion *ε*(ω).
-MESTI implements all common boundary conditions, [perfectly matched layer (PML)](https://en.wikipedia.org/wiki/Perfectly_matched_layer) with both imaginary and real coordinate stretching, as well as exact outgoing boundaries in two-sided or one-sided geometries.
-In addition to APF, MESTI also implements conventional direct methods.
+MESTI is a general-purpose solver with its interface written to provide maximal flexibility.
+The user can specify
+ - TM or TE polarization.
+ - Any relative permittivity profile *ε*(*x*,*y*), including anisotropy from [subpixel smoothing](https://meep.readthedocs.io/en/latest/Subpixel_Smoothing).
+Absorption and linear gain can be described by the imaginary part of *ε*(*x*,*y*).
+Any material dispersion *ε*(*ω*) can be used since this is in frequency domain.
+ - Any list of input source profiles (user-specified or automatically built).
+ - Any list of output projection profiles (or no projection, in which case the complete field profiles are returned).
+ - [Perfectly matched layer (PML)](https://en.wikipedia.org/wiki/Perfectly_matched_layer) on any side, with both imaginary and real coordinate stretching.
+ - Periodic, Bloch periodic, perfect electrical conductor (PEC), and/or perfect magnetic conductor (PMC) boundary conditions.
+ - Exact outgoing boundaries in two-sided or one-sided geometries.
+ - Whether to use APF, a conventional direct solver, or the [recursive Green's function method](https://github.com/chiaweihsu/RGF) for the computation.

 ## Installation

 No installation is required for MESTI itself; just download it and add the <code>MESTI.m/src</code> folder to the search path using the <code>addpath</code> command in MATLAB.
 The MATLAB version should be R2019b or later.
 (Using an earlier version is possible but requires minor edits.)

 However, to use the APF method, the user needs to install the serial version of [MUMPS](http://mumps.enseeiht.fr/) and its MATLAB interface.
 Without MUMPS, MESTI will still run but will only use other methods, which generally take longer and use more memory.
-So, MUMPS installation is strongly recommended for large-scale simulations or whenever efficiency is important.
+So, MUMPS installation is strongly recommended for large-scale multi-input simulations or whenever efficiency is important.
 See this [MUMPS installation](./mumps) page for steps to install MUMPS.

 ## Summary

 The function [<code>mesti(syst, B, C, D)</code>](./src/mesti.m) provides the most flexibility.
 The user can use <code>syst</code> to specify arbitrary permittivity profiles, any combination of boundary conditions, PML on any or all sides, the wavelength, and discretization grid size.
 Any list of input source profiles can be specified with <code>B</code>, and any list of output projection profiles can be specified with <code>C</code>; matrix <code>D</code> subtracts the baseline contribution for scattering matrix computations.

-The function [<code>mesti2s(syst, in, out)</code>](./src/mesti2s.m) deals specifically with scattering problems in two-sided or one-sided geometries where *ε*(*x*,*y*) consists of an inhomogeneous scattering region with homogeneous spaces on the left (*-x*) and right (*+x*), light is incident from the left and/or right, the boundary condition in *x* is outgoing, and the boundary condition in *y* is closed (*e.g.*, periodic or perfect electric conductor).
-The user only needs to specify the input and output channel indices or wavefronts through <code>in</code> and <code>out</code>; <code>mesti2s()</code> builds the list of input source profiles and output projection profiles, and then calls <code>mesti()</code> for the computation. <code>mesti2s()</code> also offers the additional features of (1) exact outgoing boundaries in *x* based on the Green's function in free space, and (2) the recursive Green's function method from the [RGF](https://github.com/chiaweihsu/RGF) repository; they are efficient for 1D systems and for 2D systems where the width in *y* is not large.
+The function [<code>mesti2s(syst, in, out)</code>](./src/mesti2s.m) deals specifically with scattering problems in two-sided or one-sided geometries where *ε*(*x*,*y*) consists of an inhomogeneous scattering region with homogeneous spaces on the left (*-x*) and right (*+x*), light is incident from the left and/or right, the boundary condition in *x* is outgoing, and the boundary condition in *y* is closed (*e.g.*, periodic or PEC).
+The user only needs to specify the input and output channel indices or wavefronts through <code>in</code> and <code>out</code>; <code>mesti2s()</code> builds <code>B</code> and <code>C</code>, and then calls <code>mesti()</code> for the computation. <code>mesti2s()</code> also offers the additional features of (1) exact outgoing boundaries in *x* based on the Green's function in free space, and (2) the recursive Green's function method from the [RGF](https://github.com/chiaweihsu/RGF) repository; they are efficient for 1D systems and for 2D systems where the width in *y* is not large.

 To compute the complete field profiles, simply omit the argument <code>C</code> or  <code>out</code>, or set it to <code>[]</code>.

 The function [<code>mesti_build_channels()</code>](./src/mesti_build_channels.m) can be used to build the input and/or output matrices when using <code>mesti()</code>, or to determine which channels are of interest when using <code>mesti2s()</code>.

+Additional functions for building the input/output matrices and for subpixel smoothing will be added in the future.

 ## Documentation